 Appointed individuals from member institutions and organizations form the Assembly of UArctic.
 The Council functions as the member forum for consultation, cooperation and for the implementation of UArctic programs through the member institutions.

 All members may participate in and lead the development and delivery of UArctic program activities.

 Representation on the Assembly of UArctic

 All members can appoint up to two persons to represent their institution on the Council of UArctic.

 All members have equal rights of representation on the Council, with each member having one representative and one alternate.
-Each member is entitled to develop its own procedures for selecting its representative and one alternate on the Council.
+Each member is entitled to develop its own procedures for selecting its representative and alternate on the Council.
 We recommend that all UArctic members have one representative and one alternate to ensure smooth communication.

 Role of Assembly Representatives

 The main role of a Council member representative is to promote UArctic and its activities within their respective home institutions.
 In addition, member representatives have a responsibility to:

 - Identify the needs and potential for greater UArctic involvement;